 “My husband and I have been collecting Jason’s art for over 10 years.
 Jason has an amazing ability to capture the essence and spirit of the animals he photographs.
 His stories surrounding the pictures make the art that much more special!
 Jason’s landscapes are able to transport the observer to a tranquil mountain scene, prairie grassland, or the beautiful change of colours of autumn - all beautiful gifts from this country that we love and cherish.
 I can’t thank Jason enough for the beautiful pieces of nature that grace our home!" - Lori and Andre Giesbers, Calgary, Alberta

 Bantle describes his artistic process as “motivated by Canada and its wild places and spaces”.
 The photographs feature organic scenes, in the wild and focused on upholding a respect for the subject matter.
 Bantle prides himself on the philosophy of respecting Mother Nature and giving back to the planet we inhabit.
-In fact, 6% of every sale at the galleries goes back into a Conservation Land Trust, currently totalling 1600 acres and “growing”.
-The Land Trust was created in 2010 when the first parcel of land, near Clavet, Saskatchewan, was acquired, protecting a lekking area for sharp-tailed grouse.
+In fact, 6% of every sale at the galleries goes back into a Conservation Land Fund, currently totalling 1600 acres and “growing”.
+The Land Fund was created in 2010 when the first parcel of land, near Clavet, Saskatchewan, was acquired, protecting a lekking area for sharp-tailed grouse.
 The leinshare of the 1600 acres was purchased and contains both boreal-forest and extensive natural wetlands, which houses a variety of wildlife including raccoons, black bears, white tail deer, elk, moose, black bears, great grey owls, wolves, and numerous bird species.

 “I have walked some of this land.
 Just last fall, I walked one of the parcels of land, and I entered a meadow where 36 elk stood up and it was awesome to see that this was going to be their home, they were going to sleep there, eat there, and have their young there.
 They have a place to call home just like we do and that was awesome to see that there will be no encroachment or development -- it’s going to be theirs forever.”